Can You Spot the Felon?

 One or more of these people is a perpetrator of Identity Theft, and has entered into the interview process under someone else’s identity.

-Unfortunately, criminals don’t necessarily look like criminals… they look like everyone else.
-NationSearch has tools and services, in addition to criminal searches, that are in place to assist in Identity Verification, Validation and Fraud Prevention.
+Forget what you’ve seen in Hollywood movies or television crime dramas.
+The truth of the matter is that criminals don’t necessarily look like criminals.
+In fact, the majority of the time, they look like everyone else.
+That’s why NationSearch has the tools and services, including the ability to conduct accurate criminal searches, in place to assist with Identity Verification, Validation, and Fraud Prevention.

 - Criminals look like everyone else.